Bassett88/arkosR36S/Home.md

 -  Stability tweak for RTL8188 and RTL8812/RTL8811 wireless chipsets.
 (Disabled USB and wireless chip power saving in the 8812 and 8192 drivers which causes wifi drops on these chipsets.)
 -  Optimized kernel and very few running backend OS services to maximize resources for emulation performance.
 -  Pico-8 support.
 Just add the contents of your purchased Pico-8 Raspberry Pi Pico-8 zip to /roms/bios/pico-8 folder and add your .png game files to /roms/ports/pico-8 folder then start pico-8 from Ports in the Emulationstation menu.
+-  All game saves (in-game and save states) are located in respective rom folders.
 -  Stable sleep mode for supported RK3326 devices (Odroid Go Advance, RK2020, RGB10, and RG351P).

 For more information about the supported Emulators and Ports, click the ArkOS Emulators and Ports information page link on the right of this page.